firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-10-after-living-with-him.md

 that must have long been bothering her mind.
 Steam had formed tiny beads on her face so that it became indistinct from her sweat.
-Though it was 6 pm the sun was like it had been in the afternoon, glorious and warming anything in its path.
+Though it was 6 pm, the sun was like it had been in the afternoon, glorious and warming anything in its path.
 _Did you live with him like he was your wife?_